Craig Russell (Canadian actor): Personal life and death

 After struggling with the failure of several shows, mistakes, and mental health issues due to the commitment to the roles he played, Russell developed drug dependency and addiction issues involving cocaine, which eventually contributed to his downfall.

-Russell fathered a daughter, Susan Allison ("Allison"), who was born January 6, 1973, in Toronto.
-Father and daughter developed a relationship in the years before his death.
+Russell fathered a daughter, Susan Allison ("Allison").
+They developed a relationship in the years before his death.
 Although he publicly identified as gay rather than bisexual, Russell married his close friend Lori Jenkins in 1982.
 Before his marriage to Jenkins, he engaged in various serious relationships with both men and women.

-Russell remained married to Lori until his death in 1990 of a stroke related to complications from AIDS.
-He was cremated and buried at Pine Grove Cemetery in Port Perry, Ontario.
+Russell remained married to Lori until his death in 1990.

-His widow Lori died on August 15, 2008, at Toronto Grace Hospital after a long battle with cancer.
-Her body was buried beside her husband in Port Perry.

 A play titled Margaret and Craig, written by David Solomon, based on the writing of both Russell and Gibson, was in development.
 The play was produced in workshop at Vassar College's Powerhouse Theater in Summer 2011 with Mario Cantone as Russell and Jeni Verdon as Gibson.

 In 2020, Brian Bradley published the biography Outrageous Misifts: Female Impersonator Craig Russell and His Wife, Lori Russell Eadie.